quintoandar/butterfree/README.md

 summary, a compound of features for an entity object (like House, for example) that can be created easily from a small set of sources.

-More about this idea latter :)
+More about this idea later :smile:

 ![](https://i.imgur.com/IRugOsa.png)